-File name section Description SourceID Internal string to identify where in the cloud service the log data was created.
-AccountID The TRITON AP-WEB internal identifier for your account.
+Element Description SourceID Internal string to identify where in the cloud service the log data was created.
+AccountID The cloud service internal identifier for your account.
 ClusterIP The IP address for the cluster that processed your web requests.
 Version Current version number for the log file format.
 Epoch The UNIX time for each log file, representing the time intervals between each generated log.
 SequenceNo If your logs exceed a certain size, the cloud service will deliver multiple log files for the configured time interval.
 This number identifies each log in the given period.